antonioastorino/Digital-Circuit-Simulator/README.md

 - scroll left-right by using the `Start` slider (swiping left right is disabled to avoid undesired page swiping)
 - scroll up-down by using the regular mouse wheel or trackpad
 - refresh the image without refreshing the page by clicking on `Refresh` - very useful if you re-build and want to see the updated result from the same file.
-## Documentation automatically generated on Sat May  9 12:47:53 CEST 2020
+## Documentation automatically generated on Sun May 10 11:12:48 CEST 2020
 NOTE: Generator under construction - be patient :)

 ## Class DCSDLatch